 The 12 ethnographic site visits showed that, with the current system, common small retail sales, such as selling water to multiple students before a yoga class, took too long, and common service sales, like selling a membership, were confusing.

 Amaya led a workshop using the site-visit observations to synthesize 5 primary personas, each representing different industries.
-Liza Plotnikova (UX designer) designed the personal pages.
+Liza Plotnikova (UX designer) designed the persona pages.

 To define a set of typical users of the point-of-sale in MINDBODY that can be used throughout the project.